About the Initiative

 Webinar: Using a Jurisdictional Approach to Cure Hepatitis C in the Ryan White HIV/AIDS Program

 Insights on jurisdictional-level approaches for the screening, care, treatment, and cure of hepatitis C virus in people with HIV.

 TA and Training Services

-This project includes training components to support the participating jurisdictions as well as the broader provider community.
+This project included training components to support the participating jurisdictions as well as the broader provider community.

 State Health Departments Coordinating Center

-The National Alliance of State and Territorial AIDS Directors (NASTAD) provides support to the jurisdictional sites as the State Health Departments Coordinating Center.
+The National Alliance of State and Territorial AIDS Directors (NASTAD) provided support to the jurisdictional sites as the State Health Departments Coordinating Center.

 HIV Clinical Training and Curriculum Development

 The AIDS Education and Training Centers Program (AETC), through the National Coordinating Resource Center and the regions that serve the funded jurisdictions, coordinated the development of a national curriculum to be used for self-directed learning by health care providers as well as by trainers of clinical teams across the United States and its territories.
 Participating regional AETCs included the MidAtlantic, Southeast, New England, South Central, and Northeast/Caribbean.
 Continuing education credits are offered for these online courses.